Management Methods for Restriction of the Use of Hazardous Substances in Electrical and Electronic Products (China RoHS 2)

 Environmentally Friendly Use Period

-The number in Logo 2, shown as 40 in the illustration, refers to an EIP's environmentally friendly use period (EFUP).
+The number in Logo 2, shown as 40 in the illustration, refers to an EEP's environmentally friendly use period (EFUP).
 The EFUP is the number of years from the date of manufacture that toxic or hazardous substances or elements contained in EIPs will not leak or mutate under normal operating conditions resulting in any environmental pollution, bodily injury, or damage to assets.

 Manufacture dates of all National Instruments products are encoded into the product serial number.
 Contact your local sales office to obtain the manufacture date for your product.